Information Lifecycle Management (ILM)

 ILM and Records Management are related but distinct processes.
 ILM involves managing the entire lifecycle of information, including data, documents, and other types of content, while Records Management focuses specifically on managing records, which are defined as “information created, received, and maintained as evidence and information by an organization or person, in pursuance of legal obligations or in the transaction of business.”
 Records Management is typically more focused on compliance and legal requirements, while ILM is broader in scope and may encompass a wider range of information types and processes.

-ILM includes every phase of a "record" from its beginning to its end.
-And while it is generally applied to information that rises to the classic definition of a record (and thus related to records management), it applies to all informational assets.
+ILM includes every phase of a "record" from its start to its end.
+While it is generally applied to information that rises to the classic definition of a record (and thus related to records management), it applies to all informational assets.
 During its existence, information can become a record by being identified as documenting a business transaction or as satisfying a business need.
-In this sense ILM has been part of the overall approach of enterprise content management.
+In this sense, ILM has been part of the overall approach of enterprise content management.

-However, in a more general perspective the term "business" must be taken in a broad sense, and not forcibly tied to direct commercial or enterprise contexts.
-While most records are thought of as having a relationship to enterprise business, not all do.
-Much recorded information serves to document an event or a critical point in history.
-Examples of these are birth, death, medical/health and educational records. e-Science, for example, is an area where ILM has become relevant.
+However, the term "business" should be understood in a broader context and not strictly associated with commercial or enterprise activities.
+While many records may relate to business enterprises, not all do.
+Some documented information serves to record historical events or significant moments, rather than business activities.
+Examples of these are birth, death, medical/health, and educational records. e-Science, for example, is an area where ILM has become relevant.

 In 2004, the Storage Networking Industry Association, on behalf of the information technology (IT) and information storage industries, attempted to assign a new broader definition to Information Lifecycle Management (ILM).
-The oft-quoted definition that it released that October at the Storage Networking World conference in Orlando, Florida, stated that "ILM consists of the policies, processes, practices, and tools used to align the business value of information with the most appropriate and cost-effective IT infrastructure from the time information is conceived through its final disposition."
+A definition released in October of 2004 at the Storage Networking World conference in Orlando, Florida, stated that "ILM consists of the policies, processes, practices, and tools used to align the business value of information with the most appropriate and cost-effective IT infrastructure from the time information is conceived through its final disposition."
 In this view, information is aligned with business processes through management policies and service levels associated with applications, metadata, information, and data.

 Related: